NCUEE-NLPLab/Chinese-HealthNER-Corpus/README.md

 - sentence : <String> a sentence is represented in terms of character sequence
 - word : <List> a list of segmented word sequence
 - word_label : <List> a list of the correpsonding word labels
+- character : <List> a list of segmented character sequence
+- character_label : <List> a list of the corresponding character labels

 ## Example 範例